 - Loosening.
 Although this complication is rare with newer implants, your new joint may not become solidly fixed to your bone or may loosen over time, causing pain in your hip.
 Surgery might be needed to fix the problem.

-- Wear and tear over time.
-Your prosthetic hip joint may wear out eventually, so if you have hip replacement surgery when you're relatively young and active, you may need a second hip replacement within your lifetime.
+Your prosthetic hip joint may wear out eventually, so if you have hip replacement surgery when you're relatively young and active, you eventually may need a second hip replacement.
 However, new materials are making implants last longer, so a second replacement may not be needed for many years.

 Before surgery you'll meet with your orthopedic surgeon for an examination.
 The surgeon will: